Beachside Beauties: A Day and Night Guide to Bondi

 • 0

-The busy Promenade restaurant at Bondi Beach - home to one of the best private dining rooms in sydney
+The busy Promenade restaurant at Bondi Beach - home to one of the best private dining rooms in Sydney that's great for group bookings.

 House Made Hospitality, the team behind Circular Quay’s luxurious multi-level venue Hinchcliff House, has set up shop in the Pav with its multi-dimensional venue Promenade.
 This luxurious all-day cafe, restaurant and bar brings Lana‘s affection for ethically sourced seafood right to the beach, serving up tiger prawns with curry leaf butter and lime ($39) and barramundi curry ($45) to a dining room soundtracked by the sound of the waves.
 There’s also toothfish skewers ($22 each), wagyu rib eye (market price), spatchcock with fermented chilli ($39), and a collection of pasta dishes.